Julien continued watching Theia throughout the festivities.

 He felt simultaneously better and worse.

-Julien thought about asking for her help—and he knew she’d do it at the drop of a hat—but he couldn’t bring himself to pull her away from peace just to send her straight into a warzone.
+Julien thought about asking for her help—and he knew she’d do it at the drop of a hat—but he couldn’t bring himself to drag her into his family issues when she was so… happy.

 Even if all anyone else did was lie.